Minor Fruits and Nuts in Georgia (B 992)Download PDF

 Most almond varieties require cross-pollination, but some self-fertile varieties are available.

 Almond culture is the same as peach culture, and the recommendations on planting, fertilizing and pruning peaches are applicable to almonds.
-(See Georgia Extension Circular 741, Home Garden Peaches and Nectarines.)
+(See UGA Extension Circular 1063, Home Garden Peaches.)

 The same pests are a problem for almonds and peaches, and a regular spray schedule is required to produce a good yield.